news-societyfortheblind/_/README.md

 ## Priorities

-To sum up front:
+To sum it up front given our current circumstances:

-1.
+1. System maintenance

+2. Spend more time and energy on volunteers who are willing to read the ads.

+3. TR2 and an content-reading automation

+4. Other volunteer communications

+Which means that some of the volunteer communications can be deferred to certain days only to maximize effort on development.

 How I got to this conclusion:

-On the highest level:
+### Main priorities

 1. Subscribers

-  Any activity and project that subscribers can benefit from.
-(Using bullet points for easier re-organization, but the order of the list matters: the higher the task, the more important it is.)
+  Any activity or project that subscribers can benefit from.

 2. Administration